jwmbeenakker/jwmbeenakker.github.io/content/index.md

     content:
       title: Notes
       text: "
+        Have a good retreat!
           - The [French streams](https://emmanuel.info/retraite-de-fraternite-2025) can be found [here](https://emmanuel.info/retraite-de-fraternite-2025), together with the program of the retreat
           - The internet connection in Paray is suboptimal.
 The translation is also recorded locally and will be made available.
+        "

 ---